boutproject/BOUT-dev/manual/sphinx/user_docs/coordinates.rst

 Differential geometry
 =====================

-| WARNING: Several mistakes have been found (and is now corrected) in
-  this section, so it should be proof read before removing this warning!
-| The following is notes from :raw-latex:`\cite{haeseler-1}`.
+.. warning:: Several mistakes have been found (and is now corrected) in this section, so it should be proof read before removing this warning!
+The following are notes from [haeseler]_.

 Sets of vectors :math:`\left\{\mathbf{A, B, C}\right\}` and :math:`\left\{\mathbf{a, b, c}\right\}` are reciprocal if